How to Open HTML Files in Chrome (4 Methods, 2026)

 How do I open an HTML file in Chrome on my computer?

 The easiest way is drag and drop.
 Open your file explorer, find the HTML file, and drag it directly into an open Chrome window.
+You can also press Ctrl+O (Windows) or Cmd+O (Mac) to open a file dialog.

 How do I view HTML code in Chrome?

 To view the source code of any page in Chrome, press Ctrl+U (Windows) or Cmd+Option+U (Mac).
-For your own HTML files, you can also use LinkyHost's HTML Viewer for syntax highlighting.
+For your own HTML files, you can also use Linkyhost's HTML Viewer for syntax highlighting.

 Can I edit HTML in Chrome?

 Yes!
 Press F12 to open Developer Tools, then you can edit the HTML directly in the Elements panel.
 Changes are temporary and reset when you refresh.
+To make permanent changes, edit the source file in a text editor and reload the page.

 How do I make Chrome the default for HTML files?